lcarlier/EasyMock/docs/hello_world.md

 ```

 The output tells 2 information:
 1. The `average` function failed to return the expected value.
-I.e the implementation is not working properly.
+I.e. the implementation is not working properly.
 2. The expected number of calls to the mocked function was not the expected one.
 In this particular case,
    not enough call has been made to `u8rand`.